anurag619/static_world/content/pycon_india_2014.rst

 Between I was in the video team who shot the entire event, so cheers. :D

-The panel discussion (Flask vs Django vs Web.py) on Day 2 was another delight, at then end of 45 minutes discussion by the elites, Django emerged as the clear winner.
-The votes were based out of an made by `Aravind <https://twitter.com/twitortat>`_ which calculated number of miscalls to numbers assigned to three frameworks.
+The panel discussion (Flask vs Django vs Web.py) on Day 2 was another delight, at then end of 45 minutes discussion, Django emerged as the clear winner.
+The votes were based out of an app made by `Aravind <https://twitter.com/twitortat>`_ which calculated number of miscalls to numbers assigned to three frameworks.
 Here is a snapshot of the `votes <https://twitter.com/twitortat/status/516263794352197632>`_

 Food, like every year was the center of attraction, heck it was even better than last years.
 Whenever I tend to invite people for Pycon, food remains my primary source to convince them.